Recoskie/JDasm/docs/Code.md

 <br />

-AS you write bytes at the location of the stack pointer register using PUSH.
-The stack pointer is subtracted by the bytes you write.
+AS you write bytes at the location of the stack pointer register using PUSH, the stack pointer is subtracted by the bytes you write.

 <br />

-AS you read bytes at the location of the stack pointer register using POP.
-The stack pointer is added by the bytes you read.
+AS you read bytes at the location of the stack pointer register using POP, the stack pointer is added by the bytes you read.

 <br />